natalieagus/50002/docs/Software/l_memoryhierarchy.md

 1.  **Expensive,** made up of SRAMS for both `TAG` and `Data` (content) field (i.e: 64 bits in total for $$\beta$$) and lots of other hardware:
 	* Bitwise comparator at each *cache line* (i.e: an "entry": `TAG`-`Content`, illustrated as a *row* in the figure above).
-	* Tri-state buffer at each row
+	* Tristate buffer required at each cache line (row)
 	* Large `OR` gate to compute `HIT`
 2.  **Very fast**, it does **parallel** lookup when given an incoming address:
 	* Comparison between incoming address and all `TAG` in each cache line  happens **simultaneously**.